 Condom Catheters and Incontinence

+Is incontinence causing you to consider wearing or creating a condom catheter or leading to problems in the bedroom?
 We all know to drain the main vein both before and after sex to flush out the urethra.
 But is pee sexy?
 Hmmm… it Depends.
 If you’re into golden showers or watersports it sure is, but otherwise urinary incontinence and can make sex a challenge for everyone involved.

 Condom Catheters Explained

 Are condom catheters really just regular ol' condoms with some air hosing attached?
 Yes and no. Made from latex or silicone material, external catheters (a.k.a.
 Texas catheters) are worn on the penis in a similar way as you would with a regular condom.
-The condom's material is non-lubricated and usually has an adhesive strip for security and safety against leaks, much like the Galactic Cap condom of recent headlines.
+The condom material is non-lubricated and usually has an adhesive strip for security and safety against leaks, much like the Galactic Cap condom of recent headlines.

 With an estimated 200 million people worldwide who require the assistance of a catheter, recent studies have been exploring the side effects of using condom catheters versus more difficult to administer and less comfortable internally worn catheters.
 The main culprit of health concerns from external catheters is the increased likelihood and frequency of urinary tract infections.